dmytrostriletskyi/django-telegram-login/README.md

 You will receive a url, for example `https://gqgh.localtunnel.me`, that you can share with anyone for as long as your local instance of localtunnel remains active.
 Any requests will be routed to your local service at the specified port.

-Use received a url anywhere in development - specify in the settings, set as domain for @[BotFather](t.me/BotFather).
+Use received a url anywhere in development - specify in the settings, set as domain for @[BotFather](t.me/BotFather) and brows it - `uqdbszeyer.localtunnel.me/redirect/` instead `127.0.0.1:8000/redirect/`.

 ### Instalation